erskingardner/nostr-how/src/pages/get-started.md

 ## Understanding keys

 Each Nostr account is based on a public/private key pair.
 A simple way to think about this is that your public key is your username and your private key is your password, with one major caveat.
-Unlike a password, your private cannot be reset if lost.
+Unlike a password, your private key cannot be reset if lost.

 Let me say that again so it's clear: **If you lose your private key your Nostr account is lost.
 If somene else gains access to your private key, they can take control of your account.**